 You can also get docking stations that can hold more than one drive.
 These come in handy if you are cloning one drive to another.
 They can also be used to recreate failed RAID (Redundant Array of Independent Disks) arrays.

-The down side to docking stations is you can only connect 2.5" or 3.5" HDD's or SSD's to them.
-If you want to connect a CD/DVD drive, you will need to use a drive adapter.
+The downside to docking stations is you can only connect 2.5" or 3.5" HDD's or SSD's to them.
+If you want to attach a CD/DVD drive, you will need to use a drive adapter.